taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 #### They Meditate

-Meditation trains you to utilize your peripheral awareness as well as your attention, allowing you to have a more holistic view of life's issues.
+Remember how it's possible to control attention but not peripheral awareness?
+Meditation trains the brain to utilize peripheral awareness as well as attention!
+This allows a more holistic view of life's issues.
 This ability to selectively focus on what matters means that travel could overwhelm a skilled meditator less than someone who does not meditate.